-There are dozens of great ways to generate passive income.
+There are dozens of great passive income ideas.
 Some generate enough to live off of, while others are a way to make an easy $50 a year in extra cash without doing much work.

 In this Nielsen Computer and Mobile Panel review, you’ll learn: